All Episodes

 And the other thing is that they're so desperate now.

-Um, as I watch all of this and all of these self-inflicted wounds politically and otherwise, and all the damage being done to the country, never mind internationally.
+As I watch all of this and all of these self-inflicted wounds politically and otherwise, and all the damage being done to the country, never mind internationally, you see what's going on with China and Taiwan.

 You see what's going on with the Iranians and their Biden envoy basically saying it's inevitable there be a nuclear power.

-That is a disaster for the world, and they're allowing that to happen.
+That is a disaster for the world.

-You see what Putin is now getting rich because of Joe Biden's waiver while American workers lose high-paying career jobs in the energy industry.
+You see what Putin is now getting rich because of Joe Biden's waiver, while American workers lose high-paying career jobs in the energy industry.

-Uh, it's just all pathetic.
+It's just all pathetic.

-The border is not a crisis.
+As I started the program today, the border is not a crisis.

 That's a lie.